pymanga/pyMANGA/PlantModelLib/Mortality/Memory/Memory.md

 A bool.

-If False, the plant survives, if False the plant dies.
+If True, the plant survives, if False the plant dies.

 # Details